TABLE OF CONTENTS

-These are the fees charged directly from Visa and MasterCard which are passed through to the merchant.
-The average costs will generally range between 1.5 percent and 2.9 percent of the purchase price when the card is swiped or inserted.
+Visa and MasterCard directly charge fees which eventually make their way to the merchant.
+They generally range between 1.5 percent and 2.9 percent of the purchase price when the customer swipes versus inserts the card.
 And roughly 3.5 percent for all keyed-in transactions.

 The four major networks have the following average costs:

 - Visa – 1.43 percent to 2.4 percent

 - Mastercard – 1.55 percent to 2.6 percent

 - American Express – 2.5 percent to 3.5 percent